 Illinois Holocaust Museum & Education Center

-Ms. Abrams holds an MBA degree from Northwestern University’s Kellogg School of Management where she was an Austin Scholar and an Ardis Krainik Scholar, a BSE from the Wharton School (summa cum laude) and a BA from the College of Arts & Sciences (summa cum laude) at the University of Pennsylvania where she was a Benjamin Franklin Scholar.
-She is the author of The New Success Rules for Women: 10 Surefire Strategies for Reaching Your Career Goals (Random House, 2000) and regularly speaks to students, alumni, and professional women’s groups on related topics.
+Ms. Abrams holds an MBA degree from Northwestern University’s Kellogg School of Management where she was an Austin Scholar and an Ardis Krainik Scholar, a BSE from the Wharton School and a BA from the College of Arts & Sciences at the University of Pennsylvania where she was a Benjamin Franklin Scholar.
+She is the author of The New Success Rules for Women: 10 Surefire Strategies for Reaching Your Career Goals (Random House, 2000) and regularly speaks to students, alumni, and corporate groups on related topics.

 Abrams serves, through the Governor’s appointment, on the Illinois Holocaust and Genocide Commission.
 She is a member of the Economic Club of Chicago, The Chicago Network, and Northwestern’s C100.
 Abrams previously served on the Chicago Children’s Museum Board of Directors, the Board of Advisors for Kellogg’s Center for Nonprofit Management and for Kellogg’s Women’s Business Association, and the Board of Directors and Board of Advisors for Leadership Illinois, for which she was in the Class of 1997.